Church sex scandal: Abuse victims want a full reckoning

 “It happens everywhere, so it’s not really so much a question of where has it happened, but instead, where has word gotten out, where is information about it accessible?” said Terry McKiernan, founder of BishopAccountability.org, a Massachusetts-based nonprofit group that tracks clergy sexual abuse cases.

-Since the crisis exploded in Boston in 2002, dioceses around the country have dealt with similar revelations, with many of them forced to acknowledge widespread sexual abuse because of aggressive plaintiffs’ attorneys, assertive prosecutors or relentless journalists.
+Since the crisis exploded in Boston in 2002, dioceses around the country have dealt with similar revelations of widespread sexual abuse, with many of them forced to come clean by aggressive plaintiffs’ attorneys, assertive prosecutors or relentless journalists.

 In a few instances, namely in Tucson, Arizona, and Seattle, dioceses voluntarily named names.